patchlevel/event-sourcing/docs/pages/pipeline.md

 $target = new StoreTarget($store);
 ```

+!!! danger

-> :warning: Under no circumstances may the same store be used that is used for the source.
+    Under no circumstances may the same store be used that is used for the source.
-> Otherwise the store will be broken afterwards!
+    Otherwise the store will be broken afterwards!

+!!! note

-> :book: It does not matter whether the previous store was a SingleTable or a MultiTable.
+    It does not matter whether the previous store was a SingleTable or a MultiTable.
-> You can switch back and forth between both store types using the pipeline.
+    You can switch back and forth between both store types using the pipeline.

 ### Projection